 Find out more about the buyer’sFind out more about the buyer’s

 Knowledge is power, and knowing just a little bit about the interested buyers can give you an edge in negotiations.
 If it’s a first-time buyer, throwing in some extras such as furniture or custom lighting fixtures could help sweeten the deal.
 Depending on their needs and interests, it may not even be money they’re looking for.
 If they have children, they may be in a hurry to close before the school session starts; if so, offer to get them settled in time.

 Get a home inspection done.Get a home inspection done.

 A home inspection contingency should already be part of any deal sheet.
 You are getting a home inspection done beforehand before the listing can be a significant selling point.
 If you find any issues, have them cleared up, and you’ll have removed a potential roadblock to negotiations and attract buyers who want a smooth sale.

 Offer to cover the closing costs.Offer to cover the closing costs.

 Just because it’s a buyer’s market doesn’t mean they hold all the cards.
 If they don’t have the full amount to cover the expenses, offer to pay some of the closing costs.
 Better than reducing the price as it gives the buyer a large chunk of money upfront rather than a tiny reduction in mortgage payments over 30 years.
-Also, when setting your price to be very careful about not overpricing, no matter how tempting it may be.
+When setting your price to be very careful about not overpricing, no matter how tempting it may be.

 A listing price above your home’s fair value will only drive buyers towards your competitors.
 Have your seller’s agent conduct a comparative market analysis to find the right amount.
 The agent should not just use old comps based on the past 12 months but also factor in real-time current inventory levels, pricing, and trends.